eff-kay/solidity-nicad/README.md

 2. Make sure you run `make` command at the root of your project.
 This makes sure that the grammars are compiled correctly.

-3. Create a folder at the root named "systems".
+3. Create a folder at the root named `systems/source-code`.
 Copy your corpus of smart contracts to this systems folder.
-At the end of this step the root should contain systems/smart_contracts/\*.sol (where \*.sol represents all of the smart contracts)
+At the end of this step the root should contain `systems/source-code/\*.sol` (where \*.sol represents all of the smart contracts)

 4. All of the important scripts are in the `python_scripts` folder.
 The main scripts that creates functional clones is `create_clone_df.py`, whereas `create_contracts_clone_df.py` creates clones at the contract level.
 The `data` folder and the `duplicates` folder contains the results of the clones.

-5. To create clones, run `python python_scripts/create_clone_df.py` from the root of the project.
+5. To create clones, simply run `python python_scripts/create_clone_df.py` from the root of the project.
 If everything is succesful .
-You should see the following printed on your screen.
+You should see a latex table printed with the actual results.

-        ...
-        duplicates/ root_folder
-        done
-        duplicates/ root_folder
-        done
-        done

-    The final duplicate-free results are stored in duplicates/final/\*.xml

-6. Then cd into `python_scripts`.
-Run `convert_xml_to_df.py`.
-This will create a merged_df.p file, which is a pandas data-frame, that contains the final clone results.
-The latex table is also printed at the console in this step.
-(Note: this calculation is conducted based on the total LOC at line 16 in the `python_scripts/calculate_statistics.py` folder.
-You should update it to reflect your projects total LOC)